Family Promise of the AVAC ( formerly known as Interfaith Hospitality Network)

-The Interfaith Hospitality Network programs enable members of the religious community to unite
+The Family Promise program programs enable members of the religious community to unite

 their efforts in a focused and important way.
-It provides an opportunity for religious groups, working with other civic and community organizations, to assist victims of this crisis and to build broader, informed support for
+It provides an opportunity for religious groups, working with other civic and community organizations, to assist families experiencing this crisis and to build broader, informed support for

 Volunteers are fundamental to the Family Promise program: offering dignified and compassionate assistance to families who have suffered the ordeal of losing their home.
 Volunteers make a difference in the lives of these families.

 Through simple things like talking and listening to guests volunteers can provide a context for the restoration of the human spirit, when hope has been lost.

 If you would like more information on volunteering, see our volunteer page or contact us.